SJ23 Tech Tip F34, (Updated 2022-09-25) Bob Schimmel, Jon Raymond.

 SPECS - SS, 2" wide, 1/4" thick, protrudes 1 7/8" above deck, two 3/8" holes for turnbuckles, top of hole is 1/4" from top of chain plate.
 TOP

-TURNBUCKLES - The turnbuckle thread requires annual lubricating with a water proof grease (lithium, synthetic or Vaseline) to prevent galling.
+TURNBUCKLES - The SS turnbuckle thread requires annual lubricating with a water proof grease (lithium, synthetic or Vaseline) to prevent galling.
 Also apply a dab of grease to the barrel openings so the studs can push grease ahead to lubricate the barrel thread.
 If left dry the barrel and stud thread will fuse together (gall), especially under load.
 The same applies to an open turnbuckle.
 Galled turnbuckles are a particular issue with a mast that stays up year after year.
 The issue on a trailerable boat is the tightening and loosening of a dry turnbuckle when the mast is stepped, tearing metal from the barrel thread each time.
-The solution for both cases is to grease the stud to full length so the 2 lock nuts and barrel are free to spin as you turn them back 3/8" to step the mast.
-An open turnbuckle requires similar greasing.
+The solution for both types of turnbuckles is to grease the studs to full length so the 2 lock nuts and barrel are free to spin as you turn them back 3/8" to step the mast.

-TIGHTEN - Always twist the barrel with the correct size wrench around the middle of the barrel while using another wrench on the flat part of the shroud to prevent rotating the shroud.
+TIGHTEN - Always twist the barrel with the correct size wrench around the middle of the barrel while using another wrench on the flat part of the shroud to prevent rotating the wire.
 Never tighten with a screw driver or such through the hole.
 This can deform the barrel when it gets really tight.
-The same hold true for an open turnbuckle.
+The same holds true for an open turnbuckle.
 Twist it with a wrench around the middle portion.
-Do not twist it with a screw driver through the opening.

-ISSUE 2 - While the upper and lower shrouds appear to have the same 1/4" factory turnbuckles, the toggles are slightly different.
-The turnbuckle for the upper shroud has a 3/8" T-bolt and toggle with thicker metal for the stronger forces of keeping the mast standing.
-The turnbuckle for the lower shroud has a 1/4" T-bolt and thinner metal for keeping the mast in column.
+ISSUE 2 - While the upper and lower shrouds have the same 1/4" factory turnbuckles, the toggles are slightly different.
+The turnbuckle for the upper shroud has a 3/8" T-bolt with thicker metal in the toggle for the stronger forces of keeping the mast standing.
+The turnbuckle for the lower shroud has a 1/4" T-bolt and thinner metal in the toggle for keeping the mast in column.
 Verify yours to confirm they are in the correct position.
-This is a subtle thing that is easily overlooked.
+This is a subtle thing that is easily overlooked and not mentioned in the manual.
 While you are at it, position the pin with the locking ring pointing aft so you can see the ring from the cockpit.
+Check them each time you get onboard.

 (factory turnbuckle)

-Notice the 3/8" diameter T-bolt.
+Notice the 3/8" diameter T-bolt and thicker toggle.
 It is stronger but limited to 1600 pivot angle.

 (factory turnbuckle)

 ISSUE 3 - When the mast is down the upper shroud turnbuckles cannot lay flat on the deck and you risk bending or breaking a T-bolt if you step on one.
-Its kind of a tricky place to walk so be careful.
-To solve this, secure the shrouds to the grab rails so the turnbuckles are suspended in the air.
+Its a tricky place to walk, so be careful.
+To minimize this problem, secure the shrouds to the grab rails so the turnbuckles are suspended in the air.
 As such they are still a tripping hazard but at least you can see them better and reduce the chance of breakage.
-This is due to the limited 1600 pivot angle of the T-bolt in the toggle.
+This is due to the limited 1600 pivot angle of the upper turnbuckle T-bolt.
 You could alleviate this by filing the inside corners of the toggle to increase the pivot angle to 2000.
 You only have to remove a little bit of metal from both sharp corners to protect the T-bolt.
 See Deck Storage TOP

-CLEVIS PIN WITH COTTER PIN or SPLIT RING - The design of a clevis pin is simple but the engineering is far from it.
+CLEVIS PIN SECURED WITH COTTER PIN or SPLIT RING - The design of a clevis pin is simple but the engineering is far from it.
 Bolts seldom have the correct length of clear shank to support a shear load.
-The clevis pin solves this problem.
+The clevis pin solves this problem being entirely clear.
 The clevis pin that holds a turnbuckle to the deck has to stand up to an incredible shear force to support the mast under sailing loads.
-The fact that so few fail attests to the good design.
+The fact that so few pins fail attests to the good design.
 To install the pin you simply hold the turnbuckle fork over the chain plate, align the 3 holes and push the pin through.
-The pin MUST fit snug through the three holes.
+The pin MUST fit snug through each of the three holes.
 (Its the exact fit in the holes that loads the entire pin equally to withstand the force).
-Finally you slip an exact size cotter pin or split ring through the tiny hole across the end of the pin.
+Finally an exact size cotter pin or split ring is slipped through the tiny hole across the end of the pin.

 A friend was sailing his SJ28 downwind in heavy air when he noticed the boom lowering ever so gently into the cockpit.
 Thinking that the mainsail halyard had let go he walked to the front of the cockpit to pull it in.
 He didn't know it but the clevis pin on the forestay had let go while he was sailing downwind.
 In reality the mast was loose and it was only the wind pressure pushing the sails forward that kept it standing.
 Despite all efforts the mast fell.
 In the post analysis of the trouble we are pretty sure the clevis pin slipped (downhill) till the LIGHT gauge split ring was against the turnbuckle clevis.
 When the pull from the mast was great enough, the strain on the clevis pin became unbalanced ever so slightly, forcing the loose clevis pin to slip down hill with a split ring in tow.
 The light gauge elongated ring didn't offer enough resistance to prevent the pin from slipping through the turnbuckle.
 A clevis pin diameter that is not matched to the hole in the chain plate can cause the hole to deform or bend/crack the pin.
 The diameter of the pin MUST match the diameter of the hole or there will be concentration of stress where the side of the pin touches the hole.
 A pin that is smaller than the hole will eventually tilt and strain the split ring.